Berber Arabic alphabet: History

 In any case, the Arabic alphabet is used in primary and secondary school textbooks for beginners who have difficulty reading in ABL.

 In Morocco, colonization was much later, but the Zenata tribes of the Rif and the Middle Atlas did not have a written tradition; they were a nomadic people with a pastoral lifestyle.
-But the Souss and Anti-Atlas region was inhabited by the Masmoudas (مصموده) tribe, who speak Chleuh, and these regions are among the rare Berber regions where a written tradition is (almost) solid, thus, the breath of Berber identity claims did not really sweep the region, and did not experience any expression of interest when the Moroccan government announced that Tamazight would be written with Tifinagh.
+But the Souss and Anti-Atlas region was inhabited by the Masmoudas (مصموده) tribe, who speak Shilha, and these regions are among the rare Berber regions where a written tradition is (almost) solid, thus, the breath of Berber identity claims did not really sweep the region, and did not experience any expression of interest when the Moroccan government announced that Tamazight would be written with Tifinagh.

-Spelling and Codification
+Spelling and codification

 Throughout history, the Arab-Berber alphabet was never codified, and scribes used Arabic spelling or, for some very ancient documents, the Perso-Arabic alphabet.
 Modest attempts were made over time to write Berber in Arabic, but in vain.
 This was mainly due to illiteracy and a lack of interest in writing among the Berber tribes, particularly the Zenata (يزناتن).
 However, due to the inability of a large portion of the population to understand and read Arabic, although a large proportion of them attended Quranic schools and learned Arabic signs, clerics and intellectuals began to write books in Berber (while the vast majority of books are in Arabic), with rare examples of additional letters and real codification.
 It was not until the end of the 19th century that an Arab-Berber alphabet was codified.